Mehmed Paša Sokolović Fountain: Origin

 Out of the once numerous Belgrade fountains, only this one remains standing to this day.
 The only mention of this fountain from the 16th to the 18th century, was by Evliya Çelebi, who in 1667 mentions it located in a trench around the Narin kale (central fort). Çelebi described two inscriptions on the fountain: This drinking fountain was renovated by the benefactor Sokollu Mehmed Pasha 1576-1577, and Come, my God, if on this world you wish to drink from paradise spring, with note that the latter was inscribed in 1597-1598.

 This raised a question whether the pasha only renovated some old fountain in 1576, or it was finished at his behest 20 years after his death.
 It is believed today that he built a new fountain in 1576-1577, as there are two other endowment fountains by Mehmed Pasha in Istanbul, both of which are very similar to the Belgrade's one.
 Next to the fountain there was a Suleiman the Magnificent's Mosque, dedicated to the Ottoman sultan.
 Its exact location is unknown today, and it is not known if they were specifically searched for during the various archaeological surveys in the fortress.
-One of the reasons is funding, as Marko Popović, head of the Archaeological Institute and a longtime surveyor of the fortress said, archaeology is a science which is a privilege of the rich natons.
+One of the reasons is funding, as Marko Popović, head of the Archaeological Institute and a longtime surveyor of the fortress said, archaeology is a science which is a privilege of the rich nations.